• info@simplyaid.co.uk

 As humble servants of Allah, our mission is to simply provide aid to as many people as possible worldwide.

-So far we have visited Turkey (earthquake victims), Syria, Palestinian camps in Jordan to name a few.
+So far we have visited Turkey (earthquake victims), Palestinian camps in Jordan to name a few.

 With your donations we aim to provide new clothing, fresh water, health care, education and living accommodation to name a few.